ietf-wg-alto/draft-ietf-alto-unified-props-new/concept.md

 ## Entity Domain {#con-entity-domain}

-An entity domain defines a set of entities of same type.
-This type is also called the type of the entity domain.
+An entity domain defines a set of entities of the same type.
+This type is also called the type of this entity domain.
 Thus, an entity domain type defines the type semantics and the identifier format of its entities.
 An entity domain also has a name.
-Very often the name and type of an entity domain are the same.
+The name and type of an entity domain could be the same.
 Example of such entity domains are: "ipv4", "pid", which are defined in [](#inet-addr-domain) and [](#pid-domain).